ppergo/haiti-food-security-strategic-geospatial-analysis/README.md

-**Strategic Analysis & Decision-Support Engine for Humanitarian Response in Haiti**
+**Strategic Intelligence Engine for Humanitarian Decision-Making**

 **The "Why" Behind This Project: A View from the Field**

-"As a Head of Base in complex emergencies, I always wanted a single tool that could unify the fragmented data I relied on for daily decisions: the latest security report, project progress, road accessibility, the presence of other actors, and local market prices.
-I needed a holistic view—a single, flexible, and easily accessible tool that could be integrated with new data on the fly."

-This project is born from that need.
-It is my answer, developed with data science skills, to a critical operational challenge I faced firsthand for over a decade.
-The goal is not to create yet another dashboard, but to provide humanitarian managers with a strategic analysis engine: a tool that transforms raw, disconnected data into actionable intelligence for better, faster decision-making.

-*While the initial focus is on Haiti, I have engineered the architecture to be modular and flexible, ready to be rapidly adapted to any other operational context.*

-**Project Goals: From Analysis to Action**
-This tool is designed to provide concrete answers for leaders and managers within NGOs and International Bodies.

-**For an NGO Program Manager or Country Director**:
-Create a "Living Map" of the Context:

-Not a static map, but a dynamic, multi-layered view that integrates data on food security (IPC), market prices, conflict events, operational presence (3W), infrastructure, and socio-economic vulnerability.

-Identify Operational Gaps (Gap Analysis):

-By overlaying our operational presence with needs data, managers can instantly see which areas are most vulnerable and underserved, thereby guiding program strategy and resource allocation.

-Integrate Logistics and Security Planning:

-Combine road network data with real-time conflict events to create dynamic access maps, which are critical for staff safety and operational continuity.

-**For International Bodies and Donors**:
-Allocate Funding Strategically:

-Analyze the correlations between different data layers to identify where an intervention can have the greatest impact, ensuring that funding is synergistic and well-targeted.
+As a Consortium Coordinator and Head of Base, I was constantly navigating a torrent of fragmented information.
+Strategic decisions depended on synthesizing data streams that rarely spoke to each other: quantitative reports from different clusters like Security, Food Security, WASH, and Protection, secuirty and qualitative updates from field staff, and our own internal project M&E data.

+The core challenge I faced was not a lack of data, but a lack of synthesis.
+We had the pieces of the puzzle, but no way to assemble them into a single, coherent picture to guide strategy.

+This project was born from that challenge.
+It is the strategic intelligence engine I always wanted, designed to break down these data silos.
+Its purpose is to ingest, harmonize, and unify disparate information into one holistic view.
+This unified data layer allows different leaders to ask their specific questions and receive answers that are contextually aware, creating a foundation for truly integrated and evidence-based decision-making.

+**A Unified View for Multi-Scale Decisions & Strategic Benchmarking**

+By creating a single, harmonized data environment, this engine provides a unique dual capability.
+It allows leaders to conduct multi-scale analysis—zooming from a national, strategic overview down to a tactical, communal level.
+Furthermore, it enables strategic benchmarking by comparing internal project data against broader contextual trends, providing a much deeper measure of performance.
+This ensures that tactical, operational, and strategic decisions are all grounded in the same comprehensive understanding of the context.

+Some Exemple include:

+1. Strategic Planning & Gap Analysis
+Question: Where are the "epicenters" of the crisis?
+Which communes suffer from a convergence of shocks like high conflict, soaring food prices, and acute humanitarian needs?

+Data Used: Conflict Events + Food Prices + Humanitarian Needs (IPC)+ Wealth Index

+2. Operations, Logistics & Access

+Question: What is the safest and most viable route to reach a target community today, considering recent security incidents along key roads?

+Data Used: Road Network + Conflict Events (filtered by date)

-Build an Early Warning System:
+3. Risk Management & Early Warning

-Leverage the harmonized historical database to develop predictive models capable of forecasting a deterioration in food security, enabling a faster and more effective response.
+Question: Which communes are showing early warning signs of a deteriorating food security situation, allowing for anticipatory action?

+Data Used: Food Prices + Conflict Events + IPC (historical)

+4. Context for Monitoring, Evaluation & Benchmarking Question (Strategic Benchmarking): Is our beneficiaries' food security improving at a faster rate than the overall trend in their commune of residence?

+Data Used: IPC (over time) + (Internal M&E data for beneficiaries)

 **Technical Innovation for Humanitarian Action**
-I have applied advanced data science skills to solve practical, field-level problems.

-**Flexible & Automated Data Pipeline:**

-I built a dynamic data ingestion engine that automatically discovers and loads various formats (CSV, Shapefile, GeoDatabase).
-This flexibility allows for the integration of new datasets without any code changes, a crucial feature in contexts where data sources evolve rapidly.
+Flexible & Automated Data Pipeline: A dynamic ingestion engine automatically discovers and loads various data formats (CSV, Shapefile, GeoDatabase), allowing for the seamless integration of new datasets without code changes.

-**Intelligent Geospatial Harmonization:**

-The system creates a single, "canonical" geographic reference layer from multiple, often inconsistent sources.
-This guarantees the integrity and consistency of all spatial analysis.
+Intelligent Geospatial Harmonization: A "canonical" geographic reference layer is created from multiple, often inconsistent sources, ensuring the integrity and consistency of all spatial analysis.

-AI-Powered Semantic Georeferencing: The project's most innovative feature.
-Instead of relying on exact string matching (which often fails due to typos or abbreviations), I used a state-of-the-art AI model (sentence-transformer) to match locations based on their semantic meaning.
-This allows for a far more robust cleaning and harmonization of messy, real-world data.
+AI-Powered Semantic Georeferencing: A state-of-the-art AI model (sentence-transformer) matches locations based on their semantic meaning, robustly cleaning and harmonizing messy, real-world data where place names are often ambiguous or misspelled.

 **Modularity and Adaptability**

 While this project uses food security in Haiti as its central case study—integrating key contextual factors like security, road access, prices, wealth index, operational presence, and humanitarian needs—its core strength lies in its flexibility.

 The underlying code is designed to be thematic and country-agnostic.
 The entire data processing pipeline can be easily adapted for other countries or different humanitarian sectors (e.g., Health, WASH, Protection).
 Furthermore, the automated ETL process is built to seamlessly integrate new datasets, allowing any organization to incorporate its own internal data for a customized and even more powerful analysis.

 **Technical Stack**

 Data Analysis: pandas, numpy

 Geospatial Processing: geopandas, fiona